 Pickled sakura leaves are essential in sakura mochi and other spring-themed desserts.
 It’s a way to savor the spring season with your eyes and taste buds.

 Pickled sakura leaves (桜葉漬け) are edible cherry blossom leaves.
-The Japanese use it to make Sakura Mochi and other kinds of spring-themed Wagashi and onigiri.
-It’s cherished as it imparts a cherry blossom aroma and spring motif to dishes.
+The Japanese use it to make Sakura Mochi and other spring-themed Wagashi and onigiri.
+It imparts dishes with a cherry blossom aroma and spring motif.

-It’s made by picking tender young leaves that sprout in May, blanching them, then salt pickling for a few days.
+As the name suggests, pickled sakura leaves are salt-cured cherry blossom leaves.
+It’s made by picking tender young leaves that sprout in May, blanching them, and then salt pickling for a few days.
+It’s an ingredient that makes an appearance during the cherry blossom season.

 What Do They Taste